pyblosxom/pyblosxom/docs/writing_entries.rst

 The title consists of a single line of plain text.
 You can have whatever characters you like in the title of your entry.
 The title doesn't have to be the same as the entry file name.
-The title is plain-text.

 Metadata
 --------

-The metadata section is between the title line and the body of the entry.
+The metadata section is between the title and the body of the entry.
 It consists of a series of lines that start with the hash mark ``#``, then a metadata variable name, then a space, then the value of the metadata item.

 Example of metadata lines::